 Contribution of foods to sodium intake

-Secondary analysis of dietary data collected as part of various studies done in South Africa since the 1980s on different cultural groups shows that the main contribution to total sodium intake, excluding discretionary salt, is provided by bread, both white and brown.
-Bread contributes between 5 to nearly 35% of sodium intake, depending on ethnic group studied.
+Secondary analysis of dietary data collected as part of various studies performed in South Africa since the 1980s on different cultural groups indicates that the main contribution to total sodium intake, excluding discretionary salt, is provided by bread, both white and brown.
+Bread contributes between 5 to nearly 35% of sodium intake, depending on the ethnic group studied.
 Hard/block margarine contributes up to 13% in some of the groups.
-Soup powder contributes nearly 5% of total sodium intake in some populations while atchaar contributes more than 5% to the intake of the Indian population.40
+Soup powder contributes nearly 5% of total sodium intake in some populations while atchaar contributes more than 5% to the intake of the Indian population.47

 Public health strategies